What is Making Tax Digital?

 MTD changes this for all VAT periods that commence after 1 April 2019 for all businesses with taxable turnover above £85,000.
 After this date, the current HMRC portal will be closed and VAT returns will only be able to be submitted via an application programming interface (API).

 Once MTD is mandatory, businesses will be required to keep their accounting records in a digital manner.
-It was intended that spreadsheets would not count, but this has been relaxed as long as there is an API that can link them to HMRC – no such software exists yet but Armstrong Watson will be keeping abreast of developments and informing of any changes.
+It was intended that spreadsheets would not be acceptable, but this has been relaxed as long as there is an API that can link them to HMRC.
+Whilst such software exists it is very much a short term workaround and will not provide a long term solution.

 All businesses will need to review their accounting software to ensure that it will be compliant with the new regime.
 As a minimum, it will need to be able to: